Telecommunication-Telemedia-Assessment/bitstream_mode3_videoparser/README.md

 }
 ```

-## Requirements
+## Requirements (Native Linux)

+You can also use Docker, see [the Docker guide](#docker).

-To build the videoparser on a Linux system (e.g. Ubuntu 18.04/20.04 or newer) you need the following main requirements:
+To build the videoparser on a Linux system (e.g. Ubuntu 18.04/20.04) you need the following main requirements:

 * Python 3
 * `scons` build system